hpe-storage/python-hpedockerplugin/docs/usage.md

 ### HPE 3PAR Docker Volume parameters<a name="options"></a>
 The **HPE 3PAR Docker Volume Plug-in** supports several optional parameters that can be used during volume creation:

 - **size** -- specifies the desired size in GB of the volume.
-If size is not specified during volume creation , it defaults to 100 GB.
+If size is not specified during volume creation, it defaults to 100 GB.

 - **provisioning** -- specifies the type of provisioning to use (thin, full, dedup).
 If provisioning is not specified during volume creation, it defaults to thin provisioning.
 For dedup provisioning, CPG with SSD device type must be configured.